ekirmen/zeatingmaps/README.md

 Queries can then reference `profiles_with_auth` to retrieve profile fields and email in a single call.

+A `payments` table is also required to store ticket sales.
+The example schema in `sql/create_payments_table.sql` includes a `usuario_id` column for the customer and a `processed_by` field to track the user that processed the sale.

 ## Seat utilities

 The `src/utils/isUuid.js` helper verifies whether a string is a valid UUID.
 Use it when calling `updateSeat` to prevent typos in seat IDs: